-Here are the 5 common mistakes:
+Here are the 5 most common mistakes I keep seeing:

 - Focusing on the fee payable rather than on the value the client will receive (and expressing this in a way that relates to the value as required and perceived by the prospective client).

 - Keeping the fee quote email/letter short and sweet.
 If you don’t spell things out you are reliant on the prospect’s past experiences and expectations.
 Do you know whether these match your style and approach?

 - Failing to clarify the prospect’s reason for seeking a new accountant and what they want.
 If you don’t know what they value you are unlikely to make a ‘connection’ or to be able to relate your fee quote to value (as perceived by the prospect)

 - Assuming that all that matters is price.
 That’s rarely true unless your marketing only attracts people looking for a cheaper accountant.
 Of course you will continue to struggle until you are able to help prospects appreciate why you are worth more than the ‘cheap’ accountant they might also approach.
 Do you really want to take on new clients who chose you because you were the cheapest?
 Chance are they will then be off somewhere (even) cheaper next year.

 - Omitting to identify what you will do that many other accountants don’t do.
 At the headline level what you do might be the same but YOU are unique – with distinct experiences and stories you can tell about other clients you have helped in the past.

 In some of my talks I reference the 4 skills that every accounting firm needs to be successful: The ability to Promote, to Pitch, to Price ands to Perform.
 Most accountants can do that last one.
 By Perform, I mean your ability to do the work.
 We can normally take that ability as read.